MobileVet/OCAEditableCollectionViewFlowLayout/README.md

 ###Minimum system requirements
 ---------------------------

-- Xcode 5 or greater for compiling
+- Xcode 5 or greater
 - iOS 7 or greater

 License